N-Will-Lee/Ethereum-Tutorials/erc-20.md

 Launch [Remix](http://remix.ethereum.org)

-* Name a new file as EIP20interface.sol
+* Create a new file named as EIP20Interface.sol
-* Copy/Paste the contents of EIP20interface.sol from the consensys repo into your new file.
+* Copy/Paste the contents of EIP20Interface.sol from the consensys repo into your new file.
-* Think of a cool name for your token and Name a new file as YourTokenName.sol
+* Think of a cool name for your token and create a new .sol file using this name such as YourTokenName.sol
-* Copy/Paste the contents of EIP20.sol from the consensys repo into your new file
+* Copy/Paste the contents of EIP20.sol from the consensys repo into your new file.
-* Rename the contract from EIP20 to YourTokenName.
+* On line 11, rename the contract from EIP20 to YourTokenName.
-* Rename the constructor function from EIP20 to YourTokenName
+* On line 26, rename the constructor function from EIP20 to YourTokenName.

 **Customize your Solidity Smart Contract**